ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 This **no longer** works on Browser fonts (even with those so-called *"Monospace"*).

-*Monarch&reg; Display Page Agent* will use the length of the field of constant to approximate the *Grid Column Span* (ending position), by the use of a *fudge-factor* to account for the variability of *Web fonts*.
+*Monarch&reg; Display Page Agent* will use the length of the field of a constant to approximate the *Grid Column Span* (ending position), by the use of a *fudge-factor* multiplier to account for the variability of *Web fonts*.

 We can apply a technique to correct this approximation.